Skip to content

 the Philippines

-In the Philippines’ northern region, you can find the scenic Cordillera Mountains.
+You can find the scenic Cordillera Mountains in the northern region of the Philippines.
 Their slopes are covered with neat rows of rice terraces, which look like giant steps.
 They were created by the Ifugao tribe some 2,000 years ago.

 The upper part of the threshold is a ploughed field sown with an agricultural crop.
-Creating and cultivating such a terrace is a Herculean task and a shining example of how one can adapt to the most challenging circumstances in all-natural conditions.
+Creating and cultivating such a terrace is a Herculean task and a shining example of adapting to the most challenging circumstances in all-natural conditions.

 Chocolate Hills